 For example, so-called ‘charm pricing’ is widely used because our brain is trained to focus on the left-most digit.
 So, if something is priced at $19.99 as opposed to $20, we process this so quickly that we’re already thinking of the item as being $19 before we’ve finished reading it.

 This technique is great for sale events, especially when you are using promotional signage in-store or on your website.
-Playing around with graphics and sizing also helps to maximize the perceived value of your deals:
+Playing around with graphics and sizing (as seen below) also helps to maximize the perceived value of your deals:

 Image credit: nicckolenda